5 Ecosystem carbon dynamics

 In Chapter 3, we simulated the response of terrestrial C storage to an increased GPP using a 1-box model and 1st-order decay.
 In this Chapter, we have “unboxed” C storage in terrestrial ecosystems, distinguishing a suite of pools and fluxes, arranged in a cascading order.
 When considering the response of this system to a change in GPP, how does the more complex representation affect the dynamics?

 A key characteristic of the 1st order decay model is that the steady-state C pool size \(C^\ast\) is proportional to (is linearly dependent on) the input flux (Equation 3.4).
-Hence, with an change in the input flux of \(x = I/I_0\), the steady-state pools size changes also by \(x = C^\ast/C^\ast_0\).
+Hence, with a change in the input flux of \(x = I/I_0\), the steady-state pools size changes also by \(x = C^\ast/C^\ast_0\).

 It can be demonstrated (see Box ‘Simulating the C cascade’ below) that when considering the following properties for the C cascade model:

-• 1st-order decay dynamics of all pools
+- 1st-order decay dynamics of all pools

-• constant \(\alpha\), \(k_i\), \(e\), and \(f_\mathrm{fast}\)
+- constant \(\alpha\), \(k_i\), \(e\), and \(f_\mathrm{fast}\)

 …, the same linear dependency of the total system C storage \(\sum_i C_i^\ast\) emerges: \[ \frac{I}{I_0} = \frac{\sum_i C_i^\ast}{\sum_i C_{i,0}^\ast} = \frac{C_i^\ast}{C_{i,0}^\ast}, \; \forall i \] The symbol \(\forall\) means ‘for all’.
 However, whether a model with constant \(\alpha\), \(k_i\), \(e\), and \(f_\mathrm{fast}\) is a good representation of real ecosystems’ responses to environmental change is questionable.
-It is well established, for example, that \(\alpha\) is very sensitive altered soil nutrient availability and changes in CO2 experiments (Poorter et al. 2012).
+It is well established, for example, that \(\alpha\) is very sensitive to altered soil nutrient availability and changes in CO2 experiments (Poorter et al. 2012).
 The turnover rate of biomass in forests (or tree longevity) may be affected by accelerated self-thinning if environmental change positively influences tree-level growth (e.g., through CO2 fertilization or an extension of the growing season) (Marqués et al. 2023).
 This implies a departure from the linear systems behavior of the C cascade model described by the two points above.

 The two points (see above) are implemented in a multi-box model:

-• 1st-order decay dynamics of all pools
+- 1st-order decay dynamics of all pools

-• constant \(\alpha\), \(k_i\), \(e\), and \(f_\mathrm{fast}\)
+- constant \(\alpha\), \(k_i\), \(e\), and \(f_\mathrm{fast}\)

 The following parameters are set: